learn-co-curriculum/dsc-cross-validation/README.md

 ## Introduction

 You learned about train-test-split before, but also noticed that running the model with a different split for train and test can lead to significantly different results.
-This is one of the many reasons why you'll want to consider cross-valisation!
+This is one of the many reasons why you'll want to consider cross-validation!

-## Objectives

-You will be able to:
-- Explain the superiority of cross-validation over simple validation testing
-- Understand and implement k-fold cross validation in Scikit Learn

 ## The problem with train-test-split